 The week-long event called Armchair BEA is going strong.
 I certainly am having a blast!
 Working in the middle of the fun yesterday dampened my ability to hop across the blog-o-sphere as I wish, but I plan to make up for lost time on my days off!
-If you are just now getting wind of the event, scroll down the page to catch up and/or click the following relevant links–
+If you are just now getting wind of the event, scroll down the page to catch up.

 My blog post telling all about it: Armchair BEA Begins!